Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Rush-Hour Stretch: 30 to 40 minutes off-peak, but Highway 1 can stretch to 1.5 hours.

-• SkyTrain Still Years Out: 2028 expected, not today.
+• SkyTrain Still Years Out: late 2029 expected, not today.

 • Limited Walkable Density: intentionally residential, not urban.

 For buyers who want quiet established family character, top park infrastructure, & the SkyTrain-ahead value lift over the next few years, Fleetwood's Works list is hard to match in central Surrey.
 The trade-offs are predictable, & the medium-term upside is real for buyers who can wait out the transit timeline.
+On the traffic side specifically, keep it in proportion: any growing city & community comes with growing pains, & traffic is the obvious one.
+That's less a Fleetwood problem than the cost of an area adding people this quickly.

 Is Fleetwood Right for You?